contentful/slash-developers/docs/php/tutorials/getting-started-with-contentful-and-php.md

     link: /developers/docs/php/tutorials/using-the-sync-api-with-php/
 ---

-# t
+{: .note}

-{: .note} The Contentful PHP SDK is in beta and the API may change before a stable release.
+The Contentful PHP SDK is in beta and the API may change before a stable release.

 :[Getting started tutorial intro](../../_partials/getting-started-intro.md)